cmatosbc/ts-event-manager/README.md

 ## Debounce Extension

-The debounce extension allows you to limit the rate at which event listeners are triggered, which is particularly useful for performance optimization with frequently firing events like scroll, resize, or input.

-### Basic Debounce Usage
+The debounce extension provides a way to add debounced event listeners using `addDebouncedListener`.

 ```typescript
 import { EventListenerManager } from 'ts-event-manager';